xinz/ex_aliyun_ots/README.md

 ## Ecto Adapter

-We offer an [Tablestore adapter for Ecto](https://hex.pm/packages/ecto_tablestore) implementation as an alternative.
+Here is a [Tablestore adapter for Ecto](https://hex.pm/packages/ecto_tablestore) implementation as an alternative.

 ## Supported Functions